 Considerations for Mode of Travel

-Driving usually presents the least equipment restrictions of all modes of travel, unless you are crossing international borders where guns and other weapons may become an issue.
+Driving usually presents the least equipment restrictions of all modes of travel, unless you are crossing international borders where certain items may become an issue.

 Flying is fast, efficient, and statistically safer than driving, but unless you are going private you’ll be forced to endure the fondling and chicanery of the TSA, and that means no weapons or anything that is obviously weapon-like.